awsdocs/aws-single-sign-on-user-guide/doc_source/logging-using-cloudtrail.md

 To be notified of log file delivery, configure CloudTrail to publish Amazon SNS notifications when new log files are delivered\.
 For more information, see [Configuring Amazon SNS Notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)\.

-You can also aggregate AWS SSO log files from multiple AWS regions and multiple AWS accounts into a single Amazon S3 bucket\.
+You can also aggregate AWS SSO log files from multiple AWS Regions and multiple AWS accounts into a single Amazon S3 bucket\.
 For more information, see [Receiving CloudTrail Log Files from Multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail Log Files from Multiple Accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)\.

 ## Understanding AWS SSO Log File Entries<a name="understanding-sso-entries"></a>